SociOS-Linux/socios/README.md

 - This script file helps us to detect the SIP protection status in the current Mac OS and run based on results accordingly.
     Generally, SIP security protection technology has been implemented in El captain and later versions.

-    Some older version Mac OSís does not have SIP ñ continue the next script SIP available and status is disabled ñ continue the next script SIP available and status is enabled ñ exit and shows the message to disable it with reference link
+    Some older version Mac OS‚Äôs does not have SIP ‚Äì continue the next script SIP available and status is disabled ‚Äì continue the next script SIP available and status is enabled ‚Äì exit and shows the message to disable it with reference link

+### Script for partitioning
+- The below script commands have been created to convert the APFS to a Linux partition.
+- This script can be run after disabling the SIP protection.
+We will add this script with the socios package once testing is completed.
+- In the script there are two methods avalable for doing the disk partition;
+    1. Using the default disk space utility Like selecting the default disk "disk0s2" and the default size of 40GB will be used on disk partition.
+    2. Other method is getting the disk input from the user by listing the available disk on the particular machine and get the custom disk sapce from the user input.